seqeralabs/docs/multiqc_docs/modules/picard.md

 Only values listed in `HsMetrics_table_cols` will be included in the table.
 Anything listed in `HsMetrics_table_cols_hidden` will be hidden by default.

-A similar config is available for customising the HsMetrics columns in the General Stats table:
+A similar config is available for customizing the HsMetrics columns in the General Stats table:

 ```yaml
 picard_config: